 Atmospheric general circulation; modern and paleo climate dynamics; a process / mechanistic-based understanding of climate variability and change; statistical methods; climate and society

-My research interests in climate dynamics and especially in processes that influence the atmospheric general circulation are quite broad.
-Those research interests are currently organized into the following four research themes:
+My research interests are generally in the area of climate dynamics and, somewhat more specifically, on the range of processes that influence the large-scale atmospheric circulations.
+My overall research activities are currently organized into the following four research themes:

 1) Processes in the three-dimensional budget of atmospheric momentum: Some common approaches to characterizing variability and change oversimplify and blur the richness of three-dimensional structures in the atmospheric flow.
 My research interest in this area is to objectively focus our view of regional and global-scale atmospheric variability and change over a wide range of time scales using observations and climate model experiments.
 A key motivation is to ascribe physical interpretations to associated spatial and temporal variability in the atmospheric momentum budget.